 FF7 Remake's credits roll when the party leaves Midgar.
 In the original title, this is when Final Fantasy VII transitions to an open-world, globe-trotting adventure.
 Cloud and his friends are tasked with saving the world from Shinra and Sephiroth.
 The most likely possibility is that the second part of FF7 Remake will end where the original's first disc concludes — the Forgotten City.

-In a July 2020 interview, Kitase suggested there will be narrative upheavals ahead.
-"I’m sure there are people who wish to experience the exact same story and relive memories," he said.
-"However, if we were to do that, then all we would be doing is just adding to the original experience, which would cause the Remake to lose its significance.
-The new FF7 story has only just begun."
+In a July 2020 interview, Kitase suggested there will be narrative upheavals ahead: "I’m sure there are people who wish to experience the exact same story and relive memories," he said.
+"However, if we were to do that, then all we would be doing is just adding to the original experience, which would cause the Remake to lose its significance."

 While it's not yet clear how Remake's changes to Sephiroth, Avalanche, and Shinra will shape the story going forward, we do know that everyone's favorite new character, Roche, is almost certainly going to return for the sequel.